-The Company leases offices and transportation equipment, with lease terms of 2 to 5 years.
-Some leases contain extension options exercisable up to the same period as original contract before the end of the contract period.
+The Group leases staff dormitories, transportation equipment, and office facilities with lease terms of 2 to 5 years.
+Some lease contracts stipulate that upon the expiration of the lease period, which can extend to the same period as original contracts.